hus2030/Assignment/question3/README.md

 # Question 3

-### This part assumes that you already have AdventureWorksDatabase recovered in sql server
+### - this part assumes that you already have AdventureWorksDatabase recovered in sql server
-### -pip install requirments.txt
+### - pip install requirments.txt
-### -update  connection.ini file with sql server name
+### - update  connection.ini file with sql server name
-### -then python main.py to run the application
+### - then python main.py to run the application
-### Then check the dbo.CustomerDim and dbo.FactSalesOrder tables for data
+### - then check the dbo.CustomerDim and dbo.FactSalesOrder tables for data

 ## Steps :